sassoftware/saspy/_sources/getting-started.rst.txt

     dir(rf_model)

 The returned list shows the available diagnostic output for this model.
-The output lists vary slightly, depending on the modeling algorthm, the settings, and the target type (nominal or interval).
+The output lists vary slightly, depending on the modeling algorithm, the settings, and the target type (nominal or interval).

 .. parsed-literal::